 This bit controls the overall on/off function of the STM.
 Setting the bit high enables the counter to run while clearing the bit disables the STM.
 Clearing this bit to zero will stop the counter from counting and turn off the STM which will reduce its power consumption.
 When the bit changes state from low to high the internal counter value will be reset to zero, however when the bit changes from high to low, the internal counter will retain its residual value until the bit returns high again.
-If the STM is in the Compare Match Output Mode then the STM output pin will be reset to its initial condition, as specified by the STOC bit, when the STON bit changes from low to high.
-Unimplemented, read as "0"
+If the STM is in the Compare Match Output Mode, PWM Output Mode or Single Pulse Output Mode then the STM output pin will be reset to its initial condition, as specified by the STOC bit, when the STON bit changes from low to high.